 The disc is made up of remastered episodes from the 1968-1969 TV season.
-Along with various guest stars, the shows feature three unreleased on home video and streaming Honeymooners sketches.
+Along with various guest stars, the shows feature three unreleased home video and streaming "Honeymooners" sketches.

 Red Buttons performs in that initial sequence for three of the DVD’s four episodes.
 Other comedy legends appearing include Phil Silvers, Milton Berle, George Carlin (clean shaven, wearing a suit and tie), Morey Amsterdam, and Jan Murray.

 Two of the musical guests perform Petula Clark songs.
 Frankie Avalon sings “Don’t Give Up”, as part of a medley with Frankie Valli’s “Can’t Take My Eyes Off You”; and Florence Henderson sings “My Love”.
 Edie Adams offers an enthusiastic take on “Cabaret”, and also impressions of Zsa Zsa Gabor, Phyllis Diller, and Lady Bird Johnson